Junior Programs

 • PM Racing Team

-Geared for sailors who are eager to pursue excellence and competency in racing on Optimist, RS Tera and Club 420s.
+Geared for sailors who are eager to pursue excellence and competency in racing on RS Teras and Club 420s.
 Opportunities may also be presented to crew on Luder 16/IOD races.
 Students will have a primary focus on racing and also have the opportunity to compete in local and regional regattas.
 Subjects covered will include but are not limited to pre race boat set up, rigging and tuning for speed, start techniques, capsize and recovery, sail trim, tactics, mark rounding, spinnaker and trapeze work, rules of racing and team work.
 This group will sail in a wide range of wind conditions.

 General Information